thacherhussain/macosx-dev-setup/README.md

 ## Mac OS X Development Setup

-Setting up my machine to learn to web development was something I really struggled with before having access to the professional developers that taught my bootcamp program.
-This guide is based on what they walked us through -- I wish I had had this when I was banging around trying to learn on my own!

 This article assumes your computer:

 - Is running Mac OS X 10.12 El Capitan or above